-The PABX system router is equipped with a WAN/xDSL and a LAN port.
-The router is connected to another network, for example the Internet, via the WAN/xDSL port.
+The PABX system router is equipped with a WAN/xDSL and a LAN port).
+The PABX system is connected to another network, for example the Internet, via the WAN/xDSL port.
 You can hook up a DSL or cable model for connection to the Internet.